kenyo/mod-2-diamonds/README.md

 #### Conclusions:

 * color and clarity are two of the most important features that determine price
-* carats influence the price of a diamond but there is large variance
+* carats influence the price of a diamond but there is large variance in price